 Loading

 California’s investment in actionable scientific research is a cornerstone of its leadership on climate change.
 Each year, scientific understanding of climate change and its impacts improves.
-In California, world-class scientific researchers are currently improving our understanding of how climate change impacts our state and what we can do about it.
-This evolving scientific understanding must underpin all our efforts to strengthen climate resilience.
+This evolving scientific understanding must underpin all our efforts to strengthen climate resilience and adaptation and is the basis of this priority.

 A science-to-action approach that advances partnership-based research allows us to better understand the location, timing, and extent of climate impacts and will support investments and policies that reduce future climate risk.
-For example, the Fourth Assessment was designed to be actionable by state and local stakeholders and supports adaptation practice across the state, including the siting of transmission towers in the San Francisco Bay Area, and the California Public Utility Commission’s rulemaking on electricity and natural gas sector adaptation.
-Many local counties and government agencies use the projections to plan for sea-level rise, extreme heat, and other climate impacts.
+For example, the Fourth Climate Change Assessment was designed to be actionable by state and local stakeholders and supports adaptation practice across the state.
+Many local counties and government agencies continue to use the Fourth Assessment projections to plan for sea level rise, extreme heat, and other climate impacts.
+Now underway, the Fifth Climate Change Assessment is already expanding and building on the advancements made during the Fourth Assessment.